filecoin-project/filecoin-docs/docs/store/lotus/very-large-files.md

 lotus client commP <inputCarFilePath>
 ```

-### Calculate the datasize:
+### Calculate the datasize

 1. Take the final car size `ls -l data.car`
-2. Round it up to the nearest power of 2 ( this is your padded piece size )
+2. Round it up to the nearest power of 2.
+This is your padded piece size.
-3. Divide by 128, multiply by 127 ( this is your unpadded piece size )
+3. Divide by 128, multiply by 127. this is your unpadded piece size.

 ### Propose an offline deal